christophgietl/pisco/README.md

 ## Setup

+Proceed as follows to set up Pisco on an ordinary Linux or macOS machine:

 1. Make sure you are using Python 3.7 or newer.
 2. Create a virtual environment if you do not want to clutter up your default environment.
 3. Clone this repository.